 Smith River National Recreation Area (NRA) Establishment and Implementation

 Smith River Alliance organized and led the campaign for establishment of the NRA.
 Since passage of the legislation in 1990, SRA has worked with the U.S. Forest Service to implement the Act.
-Specific projects have included acquisition of the Hurdygurdy and Goose Creek inholdings (see below), removal of the Monkey Creek Dam and work to secure protection of the portion of the North Fork in Oregon through designation as an “Outstanding Resource Water” and protection of in stream flows through the Oregon Water Resources Department.
+Specific projects have included acquisition of the Hurdygurdy and Goose Creek inholdings (see below), removal of the Monkey Creek Dam, and protection of the North Fork in Oregon through designation as an “Outstanding Resource Water” and protection of in stream flows through the Oregon Water Resources Department.

 Lake Earl Wildlife Area Additions